Part of the Speed audit

 The bottom line

-Cache headers are a one-time server config change that speeds up every repeat visit.
+Cache headers are a one-time server config change that speeds up each repeat visit.
 Without them, browsers re-download the same files over and over.
-Add Cache-Control: public, max-age=31536000 to static assets with fingerprinted file names, and your returning visitors get a noticeably faster experience.
+Add Cache-Control: public, max-age=31536000 to static assets with fingerprinted file names, and your repeat users get a much faster ride.

 Example findings from a scan